lerman01/spotlight-downloader-node/README.md

 2. run `npm install`
 3. Execute `start.bat`

-Files will be downloaded to images folder
+The images will be downloaded to `images` folder